parthobardhan/sales-outbound-caller/README.md

 The AI agent transfers to a human sales rep when:

-- Customer is ready to purchase or wants a quote
+- Customer wants pricing, a quote, or requests a demo
-- Customer asks about enterprise/custom pricing
+- Customer asks about enterprise plans or contract terms
-- Customer wants to discuss contract terms
+- Customer has detailed technical or integration questions
-- Customer has detailed technical questions
+- Customer shows strong buying intent (ready to purchase)
 - Customer has objections requiring negotiation
 - Customer explicitly requests to speak with someone